kchapline/photostreamer-pi/README.md

 The Pi uses a Micro SDHC card to store its operating system and media.
 Best results for the Photostreamer are achieved with a Class 10 card because of its speed.
 You'll want at least 16GB.
 We use [this 32GB card from SanDisk.](http://www.amazon.com/gp/product/B00M55C0NS?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s04)

 ##### Battery
 The Photostreamer will run for several hours on an external USB battery.
 [This 6000mAh model from Eachine](http://www.amazon.com/gp/product/B00NUS0BQW?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s00) fits the GeauxRobot case and is easily attached with Velcro.
-The battery also has a readout showing the percentage of its remaining power, so you won't be surprised when it runs out of juice.
+The battery also has a readout showing the percentage of its remaining power.

+##### Velcro
+It's easiest if you attach the battery to the Pi's case.
+[Industrial Velcro works best.](https://www.amazon.com/gp/product/B00JJPPYF8/ref=oh_aui_detailpage_o05_s00?ie=UTF8&psc=1)